 What does Category A Asbestos training mean?

-How often should training be renewed?
+How often should Asbestos Awareness Training be renewed?

-Need Asbestos Awareness training?
+Asbestos Awareness Online Course